 Ron loooved this ad.
 Probably because it expresses his POV so clearly.
 For those who can’t read the tiny type at the bottom of the ad, here’s what it says: YOU CAN’T SAVE A BAD IDEA WITH GOOD EXECUTION.
 Creative Credits: Art Director: Dick Lemmon Writer: Dick Lemmon Client: Dick Lemmon Artist: Charles Hughes

-If you only remember one thing from this blog site, I pray it’s this timeless advice from Ron Anderson: “MAKE ANDS.
+If you only remember one thing from this site, let it be this dictum from Ron: “MAKE ANDS.
 NOT ADS.”
 Translation: Today’s advertising must be more than strategic.
 It must be more than creative.
 It must be one and the other.

 Ron Anderson is just the coolest guy ever.
 Smart, creative, a straight shooter.
 When I met him, I was a little nobody (still am) and he was this Big Time Executive.
 But Ron didn’t wear his power around the office like some smaller men do.
 Ron was always warm, friendly, down to earth.
 (He has […]